EOxServer/eoxserver/docs/sphinx/en/users/operators.rst

 This range type metadata is used in the coverage description metadata that is returned by WCS operations and for configuring WMS layers.

+Note that WMS supports only one data type (Byte) and only Grayscale and RGB output.
+Any other range types will be mapped to these: for single-band coverages, Grayscale output is generated and RGB output using the first three bands for all others.
+Automatic scaling is applied when mapping from another data type to Byte.
+That means the minimum-maximum interval for the given subset of the coverage is computed and mapped to the 0-255 interval supported by the Byte data type.

+If you want to view other band combinations than the default ones, you can use the EO-WMS features implemented by EOxServer.
+For each coverage, an additional layers called ``<coverage id>_bands`` is provided for WMS 1.3.
+Using this layer and the ``DIM_BAND`` KVP parameter you can select another combination of bands (either 1 or 3 bands).

 .. _ops_eo_md:

 EO Metadata